Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/mobileraker-companion.md

     <img width="350" src="../../assets/img/Mobileraker-Companion/12.png">

-    You can obtain your printer link by clicking on the `Info` button on GuppyFLO Web interface.:
+    You can obtain your printer link by clicking on the `Info` button on GuppyFLO Web interface:

     <img width="900" src="../../assets/img/Mobileraker-Companion/14.png">